YOUTUBE

 YouTube Sans

-YouTube Sans currently covers 219 Latin languages, 90 Cyrillic, 25 Arabic, Hebrew, Korean, Japanese, Thai, Tamil and Devanagari.
+YouTube Sans currently covers 219 Latin languages, 90 Cyrillic, 25 Arabic, Hebrew, Korean, Japanese, Thai, Tamil, and Devanagari.

 We also created contextual alternates which adjust based on the letter that precedes or follows a character.